khofstetter94/khofstetter94.github.io/class-201/201-class-06-reading-notes.md

 - The **textContent** property allows you to collect or update just the text that is in the containing element (and its children)

-- Two appraoches to adding and removing content from a DOM tree: the **innerHTML** property and DOM manipulation methods
+- Two approaches to adding and removing content from a DOM tree: the **innerHTML** property and DOM manipulation methods

 - **innerHTML** lets your access and amend the contents of an element, including any child elements